cryptix-network/cryptix-miner/README.md

 To start mining, you just need to run the following:

+This will run the miner on all the available GPU devcies:

 `./cryptix-miner --mining-address cryptix:XXXXX`

-This will run the miner on all the available GPU devcies.
+This will run the miner on all the available CPU (2 Threads) and GPU devcies.
+`./cryptix-miner --mining-address cryptix:XXXXX`--threads 2

+This will run the miner on the CPU (4 Threads) without CUDA GPU.
+`./cryptix-miner --mining-address cryptix:XXXXX`--threads 4 --cuda-disable

 # Devfund